Etyre/Engineered-Efficacy-/General domains.md

 - Checklists-->

-## 🔲Metacognition / intentional cognition
+## 🔲 Intentional cognition / metacognition

 (This section should fully overlap with other section?)